Traditional rough cutvideo editing involves a lot of steps. They usually include:

 Whether making a short film or a full-length documentary, Reduct's tools help you get to a rough cut faster and collaborate with other video editors so you can speed up the video production process.
 Then, once you have your assembly cut, you can push it over to a more sophisticated video editing software and spend more of your creative energy polishing up the final cut (instead of cutting clips).
 This not only benefits the beginner video editor, but also those who've mastered the traditional video editing techniques and want to improve their workflows.

 Reduct's video editing platform makes it far easier to distill your footage down to a rough cut (compared to using professional video editing software).
-To experience how easy it is to use Reduct and see how our platform can save you time both now and in the future,.
+To experience how easy it is to use Reduct and see how our platform can save you time both now and in the future, sign up for a free trial.